thomassuedbroecker/cloud-native-starter-one-service-workshop-toolchain/README.md

 #### Step 5: Click on the Kubernetes Services and select "Free"

-Ensure you set following values in the creation dialog:
+Ensure you set following values in the creation dialog and don't change the remaining values:

 * Cluster name:     cloud-native
-* Resource group:   Default
-* Geography:        North America
-* Metro:            Dallas

 _Note:_ In the new IBM Cloud UI it seems the enties for Geography and Metro are no longer available.